We help resolve complex, high‑stakes IRS and state tax disputes

 When a business or investment property is sold for a gain, tax on the gain must be paid at the time of sale.
 Section 1031 of the Internal Revenue Code provides an exception which allows a taxpayer to postpone paying tax on this type of gain if the sale proceeds are properly reinvested in similar property through a qualifying like-kind exchange.

-Knudsen attorneys can help you with a Section 1033 like-king exchange.
-Contact Knudsen Law Firm for a free consultation to speak with us about Section 1033 like-kind exchange and how we may help you.
+Knudsen attorneys can help you with a Section 1031 like-kind exchange.
+Contact Knudsen Law Firm for a free consultation to speak with us about Section 1031 like-kind exchange and how we can help you.

 Audit Defense